Israel Cancer Association announces 2015 Skin Cancer Prevention and Detection Awareness Week Kick-off scheduled to take place from May 11-17, 2015

 The researchers specified several risk factors:

-Leisure-time sunlight exposure - research studies indicated the link between sun exposure during leisure time, such as vacations, spending time at the beach, etc., and time spent in the sun during childhood on the one hand, and an increased risk to contract melanoma on the other.
+Leisure-time sunlight exposure - research studies indicated the link between sun exposure during leisure time, such as vacations, spending time at the beach, etc., and time spent in the sun during childhood on the one hand, and an increased risk to develop melanoma on the other.
 The researchers indicate that in these research studies, they observed the link between the drop in airfares in the U.S. for vacation destinations, and the increase in malignant melanoma morbidity.

 Use of tanning booths - various studies indicate that the use of tanning booths, which is typical of populations from a high socio-economic stratum, increases the risk of melanoma.
 Moreover, the research studies showed that the younger the age at which the use of tanning booths begins, and the longer it continues, the higher the risk of developing melanoma.